xai3/Shoyu/README.md

 }
 ```

-`cell` is an argument of `configureCell` is the type specified in the generics.
+`cell` in the arguments of `configureCell` is the type specified in the generics.
-section header and section footer are also similar.
+Section header and section footer are also similar.

 ``` swift
 // Create generic row.